lauren-che/che-cherice-rebrand-website/src/content/blog/vacation-vibe-hacks-slaying-travel-without-splurging.md

 ---
-title: "Vacation Vibe Hacks: Slaying Travel Without Splurging!"
+title: 'Vacation Vibe Hacks: Slaying Travel Without Splurging!'
 description: Discover how to elevate your travel game without emptying your wallet through savvy tips on accommodation and local experiences
 author: Ché & Cherice
 date: 2023-09-18T14:44:40.503Z
 tags:
   - post
-image: /assets/images/blog/yang-wewe-ube-m4bbxjw-unsplash-1-1-.jpg
+image: /assets/images/blog/vacation-hacks-banner.jpg
 imageAlt: Poolside Vibes
 ---

 Hey there, beautiful souls!
 Lets dive into the world of travel and make those vacation dreams a reality without blowing up your bank account?
 We gotchu friend!
 Get ready to sip on some money-saving wisdom and soak up the joy of a fabulous getaway.

 Now, let's start with where you'll rest your gorgeous head.
 Say hello to Airbnb, the wallet-friendly alternative to those pricey hotels and resorts.
 Not only are these rentals easier on your budget, but they also give you a real taste of local life.
 Living like a local?
 Yes, please!
 Here are a few gems to make your Airbnb journey a breeze: